ditoglez/specter-assignment/README.md

 ## TODO

 - [ ] Add sorting on the feed (state should be preserved on page reload)
-- [ ] Add sorting on the feed (state should be preserved on page reload)
+- [ ] Add filtering on the feed (state should be preserved on page reload)
 - [ ] Preserve loaded items on page reload
 - [ ] Implement virtual scroll in order to get better performance
 - [ ] Render signal details like web visits, alexa rank, pages per visit using charts